mkgada/TellingStoriesWithData/Project.md

 # Method and Medium
 For this project, to drill down to the possible causes of the deteriorated air quality, I am going to proceed with adopting the sequential approach to reach to a root cause and derive possible recommendation that could help alleviate the situation.

-<h3>Approach</h3>

-- Historic Significance of New Delhi
-- Growth of population
-- Growth of vehicular traffic
-- Top contributors to bad air quality
-- Effects of bad air quality
-- Proposed Policy change

 <h3>Tools</h3>
 I have three primary data sources, and I am going to visualize them using DataWrapper and Tableau.
 I plan on using Colorbrewer to choose custom made color-schemes to the visualizations.